simonharnqvist/CLAIC/README.md

-# CLikIC: Composite Likelihood Information Criteria
+# CLIC: Composite Likelihood Information Criteria
-``CLIKIC`` is a minimal package for evaluating composite likelihood models using Composite Likelihood AIC and BIC (CLAIC/CLBIC).
+``CLIC`` is a minimal package for evaluating composite likelihood models using Composite Likelihood AIC and BIC (CLAIC/CLBIC).

 For a review of these information criteria, please see: </br>
 *Ng, C. T., & Joe, H. (2014).
 Model comparison with composite likelihood information criteria.
 Bernoulli, 20(4), 1738–1764. http://www.jstor.org/stable/43590422*